Basics of Electricity with Practical Examples

 Voltage (Measured in Volts):

-Voltage is the force that drives the flow of electric current.
-It is measured in volts (V) and represents the electric potential difference between two points in a circuit.
+Voltage is the form that’s responsible for the flow of electric current.
+It can be brought out serving as a measure in volts (V) and displaying their electric potential difference at a certain point of the circuit.

 Current (Flow of Electricity):